metedmts/AutoWalker/README.md

 - Start Point / End Point: Pick if the movement starts or ends at the original point.

-- Target Object: Choose an Empty or another object to define the direction and distance of the movement if nothing is selected it will apply to armature itself.
+- Target Object: Choose an Empty or another object to add the movement if nothing is selected it will apply to armature itself.

 - Click Auto Walk to apply movement.